History of Yaeyama Minsah

 Yaeyama Minsah is a fabric made of cotton with a plain weave, produced in Taketomi Town and Ishigaki City.
 It is characterized by five-and-four square Kasuri patterns arranged alternatively, imbued with the hopes it lasts “forever for eternity.”

-It originally comes from the indigo-colored Minsau obi belt, which a woman would give to the man that she loved.
+It originally comes from the indigo-colored Minsah obi belt, which a woman would give to the man that she loved.
 This belt was said to be the origin of Yaeyama Minsah which existed in Taketomi Island until recently.

 The islands extend outward from Kagoshima’s southernmost point into Taiwan, the Philippines, and the Indonesian archipelago.
 The history of the Kingdom of Ryukyu is known as the Great Trading Age, which lasted from the 14th to the middle of the 16th century and was based on relations with many countries.